KenKuffler/Pro-README-Generator/README.md

 - [Questions](#questions)

 ## Installation
 To install the application clone the github repository into a directory on your local machine using your terminal.
 Open the file in VS Code or whatever editory you work with.
 Open the terminal in your editor(ex: VS Code) and make sure you're in the root directory you cloned from the GitHub repository.
-Then in your terminal input the command 'npm install inquirer'.
+Then in your terminal input the command 'npm install'.
 You're now ready to run the app!

 ## Usage
 Once installation is complete, run the code: 'node index.js' in the terminal.
 As you answer the prompts you should see a console log showing those answers, and  once all prompts have been completed, a message that says, 'README file created successfully!'
 You should also see your newly created file with the name 'OUTPUTREADME.md'.
 Its generated in mark down syntax so you can copy and paste that code into the README.md file for your own project!
 Below is a demo video showing the installation and usage/testing of the application.